UofT-DSI/sampling/03_instructional_team/markdown_slides/05_cluster_sampling_slides.md

   > $$ w_{ij} = \frac{N}{n} $$

-- These weights can be used to estimate the sample total and mean directly from SSU measurements $x_{ij}$ :
+- These weights can be used to estimate the sample total and mean directly from SSU measurements $y_{ij}$ :

   > $$ \hat{t} = \sum_{i=1}^{N} \sum_{j=1}^{M} w_{ij}y_{ij}$$